mienaikoe/ziyu/Chapters/2-6-Chapter13.md

     "Lin, get me some rope," said Setre.

     "What's this all about?"
-Kip demanded.
+Kipnu demanded.

     "Ginnu is a spy.
 Thi must be silenced," she responded, struggling to keep hae still.

-    Kip was growing tired of death. *How many grudges are people keeping on this island?*
+    Kipnu was growing tired of death. *How many grudges are people keeping on this island?*

     Linyu scurried up the ladder and quickly came back with a handful of strong rope - a thicker variant of the material used for their clothing.
 Setre bound Ginnu's wrists and ankles and then sat hae down near the entrance.
 Ginnu glared at her with teary eyes and sat still looking at the ground.

     "Save your tears."

-    Kip pleaded to her, "This is too much, Setre.
+    Kipnu pleaded to her, "This is too much, Setre.
 Ginnu's done nothing to sow distrust."

     "This is exactly how Lissa's spies work.
 They make you think they're on your side until they vanish one day and your enemies know everything about you.
 Thi already knows that I'm working with you.
 What have you told hae about?"